gvwilson/thirdbit/src/fiction/in-heck/index.md

 "You sure you want to come?"
 Maddy asked as they walked back to her house.

-"'Course I do.
+"'Course I want to come,"
+Gumption said,
+pretending to be offended.
-It's my plan, ain't it?"
+"It's my plan, ain't it?"

+Maddy was silent for a few paces, then blurted,
+"Look,
+she's not your sister,
+and none of this is your fault, and—"

+Gumption stopped her.
+"You don't have to fix the whole world on your own, Maddy.
+Aright?"
-She punched his shoulder,
-feeling a weight lift from hers at his grin.
+She nodded and then punched his shoulder, feeling a weight lift from hers.

 Maddy woke to the sound of her sister's tears and her mother's soothing voice.